Absurd Conspiracy Theory Generator

 • Keep the satire label attached when you share the text so the joke reads as a joke.

-• Never substitute a real name, brand, or group into the output — that turns harmless comedy into a potentially defamatory claim.
+• Never substitute a real name, brand, or living person into the output — that turns harmless comedy into a potentially defamatory claim.

-• Everything runs locally in your browser, so you can generate as many as you like with no network calls.
+• Everything runs locally in your browser with no network calls.